AdarshTiwari3/system-design/low_level_design/practice_problems/design_parking_lot/parking-lot.md

 5. **FeeStrategy**: defines the parking fee calculation including **HourlyFeeStrategy** and **VehicleBasedFeeStrategy**

 6. **ParkingStrategy**: defines the type of parking strategy i.e **BestFit, Nearest and Farthest** parking strategy

+7. **ParkingLot** acts as a parking manager who is responsible for parking, unparking vehicle and other operations